 As a rule of thumb, video games run better while in the full-screen mode.
 However, you may find that there are some exceptions.
 Besides the full-screen mode, there is also the window mode.

-The window mode may be an optimal choice for games that do not require that many resources run smoothly.
 Even if the computer has to process a background other than the video game itself, you should still be able to enjoy playing it.
 At the end of the day, different games operate differently, so test it yourself to find the most optimal option.

 Suggestion 7 – Restart the Macbook Regularly